24-S1-2-C-Moral-Decisions/LandingSite/Meeting/Client/2024-04-09_ClientMeetingMinutes.md

 ---- | ---- | ----
 Discuss the 5rd version UI design | All team members and client | Based on the current design, the client has provided multiple suggestions for improvement
-Discuss the finished survey website | All team members and client | Displayed the currently completed survey website Preparation for Home Page Function Design | All team members and client | Discuss the features that needs to be implemented on the home page
+Discuss the finished survey website | All team members and client | Displayed the currently completed survey website Discuss the Entry Page | All team members and client | Displayed the currently completed Entry Page Preparation for Home Page Function Design | All team members and client | Discuss the features that needs to be implemented on the home page
 ## Action Items
 | Done? | Item | Responsible | Due Date |